tweneboah/cti-ghana/README.md

 # cti-ghana
-This is a project to manage (ESL resources, Money Transfer, welfare) Ghanaians Teachers in China
+This is a project to manage ESL resources, Money Transfer, welfare of Ghanaians Teachers in China

 # Contributor Covenant Code of Conduct
 ## Our Pledge